 4. Keep your one word in front of your eyes!

-Out of site out of mind.
+Out of sight out of mind.
 Put your word near your kitchen sink.
 Hang it from your rear view mirror.
 Write it on your mirror.
 Put it on your desk.
 I’m cutting vinyl and putting it on my water bottle.
 I’ll share a picture once I’m done.

 My daughter wrote her word in her planner.